 Monitoring animal body temperatures using thermal imaging remains an important goal, but faces difficulties in measuring accurate or repeatable measurements of individual temperatures.

-Complicating factors include:

-Ambient conditions (discuss the influence of humidity, sunlight)

-Distance to the animal (decay of thermal energy), and

-The heterogeneity in radiation and reflectance across the body (skin, vascularization, hair, adipose tissue)

-One understudied factor is the size and heterogeneity of the thermal target

-This affects its ability to be sensed because of averaging within the sensor (pixelation)

-This is because (1) the

-This also affects sampling accuracy of a moving or concealed target

 A common factor of body temperature remote sensing is that thermal targets that best recapitulate core body temperature may not be large targets, and that proximity to animals will always be a complicating factor: Therefore, there is a likely tradeoff between the most accurate thermal targets and targets that can be sensed under non-invasive captive and field conditions.

 We wanted to understand: